-It is the policy of the Minnesota State Arts Board to prohibit harassment of its employees based on race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights Minnesota State Arts Board, disability, sexual orientation, or age.
+It is the policy of the Minnesota Sentencing Guidelines Commission to prohibit harassment of its employees based on race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local human rights, disability, sexual orientation, or age.
 This prohibition with respect to harassment includes both overt acts of harassment and those acts that create a negative work environment.
-Any employee subjected to such harassment should file a complaint internally with the Minnesota State Arts Board's Affirmative Action Officer designee.
+Any employee subjected to such harassment should file a complaint internally with the agency's Affirmative Action Officer designee.
 If the employee chooses, s/he may file a complaint externally with the Minnesota Department of Human Rights, the Equal Employment Opportunity Commission, or through other legal channels.
 These agencies have time limits for filing complaints, so individuals should contact the agencies for more information.
-In extenuating circumstances, the employee should contact the Office of Diversity and Equal Opportunity at the Minnesota Department of Employee Relations for information regarding the filing of a complaint.
+In extenuating circumstances, the employee should contact the State Affirmative Action Program Coordinator at Minnesota Management & Budget for information regarding the filing of a complaint.
 Any unintentional or deliberate violation of this policy by an employee will be cause for appropriate disciplinary action.

 Each employee is responsible for the application of this policy.
 This includes initiating and supporting programs and practices designed to develop understanding, acceptance, commitment, and compliance within the framework of this policy.
 All employees must be informed that harassment is unacceptable behavior.
-The Affirmative Action Officer designee will be expected to keep the Minnesota State Arts Board and its employees apprised of any changes in the law or its interpretation regarding this form of discrimination.
+The Affirmative Action Officer designee will be expected to keep the Minnesota Sentencing Guidelines Commission and its employees apprised of any changes in the law or its interpretation regarding this form of discrimination.
 The Affirmative Action Officer designee is also responsible for: